-Whether you are looking for a Medicare supplement in Southwest Florida or a Medicare Advantage plan in Orange County you are bound to notice some changes for 2013.
+Whether you are looking for a Medicare supplement in Southwest Florida or a Medicare Advantage plan in Orange County you are bound to notice some changes ahead.

 There will be more changes related to Advantage plans than to Medicare supplemental insurance in Florida.
 It’s important to remember that Advantage plans can have benefits and premiums change or plans non-renew altogether on an annual basis.
 But beyond that, what should you expect for your Medicare Advantage plan if you live in Florida?

-- Expect to see some companies that offer private fee-for-service plans decide to non-renew coverage for 2013.
+- Expect to see some companies that offer private fee-for-service plans decide to non-renew coverage.

 - Keep an eye open to make sure you are not surprised by a jump in your monthly premium or a change in plan benefits.

-- On a positive note, health care reform will begin to close the Medicare Part D coverage gap.
+- On a positive note, health care reform is closing the Medicare Part D coverage gap.
 The donut hole has long been a problem for many people on expensive medications.
 The coverage gap will not completely go away, but we will see incremental changes through 2020.

 If you are new to Medicare or are considering a Medicare Advantage plan for the first time you should do your homework and compare several plans.
 This is easiest done online as insurance agents are not allowed to do side by side comparisons of plans from different companies.